 Chief Executive, The Hepatitis C Trust

-28 July is World Hepatitis C day - please take this opportunity to write to your MP and ask that they take action by signing an Early Day Motion calling on the Government to cement the commitment it has made to the World Health organisation (WHO) targets for eliminating viral hepatitis..
+Please take this opportunity to write to your MP and ask that they take action by signing an Early Day Motion calling on the Government to cement the commitment it has made to the World Health organisation (WHO) targets for eliminating viral hepatitis.
 Just click here and download a template letter which you can post or email to your MP.

 Hepatitis C is a viral disease which affects the liver.
 It can go undetected for years, during which time it can cause significant damage and can lead to liver cirrhosis (scarring), liver cancer and death.